apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 ### The Generator

-Let's start off by defining the Generator network, which uses Deconvolutional layers (also called as fractionally strided layers) to generate an image form random numbers :
+Let us start off by defining the Generator network, which uses Deconvolution layers (also called as fractionally strided layers) to generate an image form random numbers :
 ```python
 no_bias = True
 fix_gamma = True